syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 ## Validate the specific editor

-Allows you to validate specific editor in the data form.
+[ValidateProperty] event allows you to validate specific editor in the data form.
+You can set `Isvalid`, `ErrorMessage` and `ValidMessage` of [DataFormValidatePropertyEventArgs].

 {% endhighlight %}
 {% highlight C# %}